Man who lost father in Dayton shooting helping in Uvalde - NewsBreak

 COLUMBUS, Ohio (WCMH) – As the Ulvade, Texas, community continues to mourn after last week’s mass shooting at an elementary school , a man from Ohio is about to travel there to support the families.

-The man, Dion Green, recently returned from Buffalo, where he helped families and the community there following the fatal mass shooting at a grocery store on May 14.10-year-old arrested for mass shooting threat
+The man, Dion Green, recently returned from Buffalo, where he helped families and the community there following the fatal mass shooting at a grocery store on May 14.

 Green lost his father in the Aug.
 4, 2019 Dayton mass shooting , a loss he feels every day, but started the Fudge Foundation in honor of his father, Derrick Fudge , to try to help others affected by violence or mass shootings.